Azure/Copilot-For-Security/Plugins/Community Based Plugins/Browserling/Readme.md

 ## Plugin Guidance

-It is strongly advised to work with defanged URLs (i.e. containing [.]) where possible to reduce chance of accidental detonantion.
+It is strongly advised to work with defanged URLs (i.e. containing [.]) where possible to reduce chance of accidental detonation.